dave-yang/krystal-docs/Components/Database.md

     SELECT * FROM products LIMIT 0, 10

 But wait!
 In most cases, you don't need to use the `limit()` to build pagination logic.
 There's a built-in method, which is called `paginate()` that does all pagination tweaks and calls `limit()` internally.

 # groupBy()

     \Krystal\Db\Sql\Db::groupBy( array|string $target)

 This method appends `GROUP BY` statement.
 As its argument it may accept either a string or an array of column names.
-Usually gets called right after singe or a bunch of `WHERE` statements.
+It usually gets called right after single or a bunch of `WHERE` statements.

-For example, this call
+For example, this call:

     $this->db->select('*')
                    ->from('products')